xionghaoo/ros2_java/README.md

 - Tunable Quality of Service (e.g. lossy networks, reliable delivery, etc.)
 - Clients and services
 - Timers
+- Composition (i.e. more than one node per process)
 - Support for Android

 Sounds great, how can I try this out?